dmay/amazon-q-developer-cli/.amazonq/rules/build.md

-# How to build the project
+# How to build the Q-CLI project

 ## Build process - MANDATORY instructions!